Deakin University

 Program

-Deakin’s Doctor of Medicine takes you beyond the classroom to work with patients across Victoria and beyond.
-You’ll learn how medicine is practiced in rural areas, while building valuable relationships that kick-start career growth once you graduate.
+Deakin’s MD takes you beyond the classroom to work with patients all across Victoria and beyond.
+You’ll learn how medicine is practiced in rural areas, while building valuable relationships that kick start career growth once you graduate.

-The course also focuses on Indigenous health, which will help you broaden your perspective of clinical medicine to encompass public health, legal and ethical perspectives.
+The course shines a light on Indigenous health, and will help you broaden your perspective of clinical medicine to encompass public health, legal, and ethical perspectives.
 Your study experience will allow you to advance the health and well-being of communities in Australia and beyond.

 Clinical Placements